PetrKryslUCSD/FinEtools.jl/docs/machine.md

 K = conductivity(femm, geom, Temp)
 ```

-to evaluate the global conductivity matrix `K`, where the geometry comes from the geometry field `geom`, and the field `Temp` provides the  numbering of the degrees of freedom.
+to evaluate the global conductivity matrix `K`, where the geometry comes from the geometry field `geom`, and the temperature field `Temp` provides the  numbering of the degrees of freedom.

 The heat load term  due to the  nonzero essential boundary conditions  is evaluated with the method `nzebcloadsconductivity`